On day 96 of my 366-day self-care challenge, I checked off one of my bucket list items by writing a book.

 I was dragging my feet.

-I consider this a self-care experience because it created an outlet for me to express my truth.
-It allowed me to put my thoughts, ideas, values, beliefs and personality into words.
-And it reminded me that anything really is possible; we just have to be willing to put forth the effort.
+I consider writing that book a self-care experience because it created an outlet for me to express my truth.
+It allowed me to put my thoughts, ideas, values, beliefs, and personality into words, and it reminded me that anything truly is possible when we’re willing to put forth the effort.

 My book, Uppward: A Self-Care System for Purposeful Living*, was written to help readers reclaim ownership of their health.
 Investing time in ourselves to develop a personal self-care practice enables us to make greater contributions to our families and communities.

 What are your audacious bucket list items?
 When are you going to write your damn book already?

 *Living Upp is a participant in affiliate programs, which means we earn a commission from qualifying purchases.
 Pages on this website may include affiliate links to Amazon and other affiliate sites.